JulienOrain/documentation/docs/guides/ci-pipeline/jenkins/index.md

 The CLI must be run with a valid access token to make authenticated calls to Reliably.

-As a pre-requesite, the `RELIABLY_TOKEN` must be defined as an environment variable.
+As a prerequisite, the `RELIABLY_TOKEN` must be defined as an environment variable.

 :::note Note
   It requires the [Environment Injector](https://plugins.jenkins.io/envinject/) plugin to be installed.